 Phenom Desktop SEM Detector Options

-The Phenom Pharos field emission desktop SEM is compatible with several detectors, including:
+The Phenom XL desktop SEM is compatible with several detectors, including:

 The backscattered electron detector (BSD) and secondary electron detector (SED) are responsible for detecting electrons resulting from interactions between the electron beam and sample surface.
 The two detectors collect different signals that convey varying information about atomic numbers and surface topography.